Puerto Rico Sol FC

-Puerto Rico Sol FC is a Puerto Rican association football club from Mayagüez that currently plays in the Liga Puerto Rico, the highest level of football in Puerto Rico.
+Puerto Rico Sol FC was a Puerto Rican association football club from Mayagüez that played in the Liga Puerto Rico, the highest level of football in Puerto Rico.
+After the end of the 2022 Liga Puerto Rico season the club announced that it would not return the next season and therefore it disappeared.

 History

 Puerto Rico Sol FC was founded in 2016 by Shek Borkowski with Jose Luis Perez Torres joining in 2018.
 Borkowski, a native of Poland, also previously co-founded FC Indiana and Chicago Red Stars.
 The club joined the nascent Liga Puerto Rico for the 2018/2019 season.